 - 4 cups unsalted chicken broth, vegetable broth, water or a mixture

-- ½ teaspoon salt
+- ½ tsp. salt

 - 1 and ½ cups chopped fresh parsley, plus a bit more for garnish

-- 1 tablespoon lemon juice
+- 1 Tbsp. lemon juice

-- 8 ounces feta cheese, crumbled.
+- 8 oz. feta cheese, crumbled.

 - Pour the quinoa into a fine mesh sieve and put it into the sink.
 Douse it in lots and lots of fresh cold tap water.
 Leave it to drain for a few minutes while you do the next step.

 - In a medium saucepan that has a lid warm 1 tablespoon of olive oil over medium-high heat.

 - Reduce heat to low, stir and cover letting it almost bubble for 15-20 minutes, until the quinoa is tender.
-If the liquid was not all absorbed, drain the quinoa in a fine mesh sieve and then return it to the hot saucepan for a minute or two to help it dry out a bit.
+If the liquid was not all absorbed, drain the quinoa in a fine-mesh sieve and then return it to the hot saucepan for a minute or two to help it dry out a bit.

 - Add the lemon juice, parsley and a bit of olive oil.
 Stir it and taste it.
 Add more salt if it’s a bit bland and more olive oil if it’s a bit dry.
 Stir again.
-Serve warm topped with the feta cheese and a bit more chopped fresh parsley.